ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Viewing workflow details

-When workflows are available, you can view the details for each workflow, such as to verify the payload.
+Once a workflow is imported, you can view the details, such as to verify the payload.
 To view the details for a workflow:

 1. Click **Automation** > **Embedded Workflows**.
 Then, click **Workflows** to see the workflows list.